-- (3) Radio transceivers normally hand-held or installed in a vehicle, such as an automobile, truck, trailer or watercraft. - (4) A radio frequency machine which is designed and marketed as a consumer product, such as a microwave oven and radio-controlled toys. - (5) Lawful or approved uses existing prior to the effective date of these regulations, including the repair and maintenance of existing communications towers and antennas. - (6) Antennas used solely for the residential household television and radio reception in accordance with § 185-127 of the Town Code. - (7) Satellite antennas one meter or less in diameter and building-mounted in commercial districts and ground-mounted in residential districts, regardless of the zoning district in which it is located. - (8) Satellite antennas measuring two meters or less in diameter and located in the following commercial districts: - a) Mixed Use Commercial District. - a)b) General Commercial District. - b)c) Light Industrial District. - e)d) High Technology Manufacturing and Office Park District. - (a) Business and Office District. - (9) Amateur radio antennas owned and used by amateur radio operators licensed by the Federal Communications Commission.
+- (3) Radio transceivers normally hand-held or installed in a vehicle, such as an automobile, truck, trailer or watercraft. - (4) A radio frequency machine which is designed and marketed as a consumer product, such as a microwave oven and radio-controlled toys. - (5) Lawful or approved uses existing prior to the effective date of these regulations, including the repair and maintenance of existing communications towers and antennas. - (6) Antennas used solely for the residential household television and radio reception in accordance with § 185-127 of the Town Code. - (7) Satellite antennas one meter or less in diameter and building-mounted in commercial districts and ground-mounted in residential districts, regardless of the zoning district in which it is located. - (8) Satellite antennas measuring two meters or less in diameter and located in the following districts: - (a) Mixed Use Commercial District. - (b) General Commercial District. - (c) Light Industrial District. - (d) High Technology and Office Park District. - (9) Amateur radio antennas owned and used by amateur radio operators licensed by the Federal Communications Commission.
 Such uses shall be regulated by §185-128.